rsksmart/bips/BIP-R10.md

 3. No additional computation during blockchain management and re-organization
 4. No change in Bitcoin security model
 5. Bounded computation of polls
-6. Strong protection to DoS
+6. Strong protection from DoS attacks
 7. Minimum block space consumption
 8. Zero risk of cross-secondary chain invalidation